Philosophy of sport: Contemporary philosophy of sport

-Important questions in philosophy of sport are concerned with the social virtues of sport, the aesthetics of sporting performances and display, the epistemology of individual and team strategy and techniques, sporting ethics, the logic of rules in sport, metaphysics of sport as a component of human nature or instinct, etc. However, some writers have composed a philosophy of sport in terms of the body, art and its intersections with generation X sports, such as bouldering, surfing, skateboarding.
+Important questions in philosophy of sport are concerned with the social virtues of sport, the aesthetics of sporting performances and display, the epistemology of individual and team strategy and techniques, sporting ethics, the logic of rules in sport, metaphysics of sport as a component of human nature or instinct, etc. However, some writers have composed a philosophy of sport in terms of the body, art and its intersections with generation X sports, such as bouldering, surfing, and skateboarding.

 Other areas of intersection with contemporary areas of philosophy include philosophy of education, philosophy of law, philosophy of mind, philosophy of rules, philosophy of science, social philosophy and political philosophy.

 Issues in philosophy of sport

+Distinguishing sport from play and games

+Sport is thought in terms of both play and games, yet is not identical with either.
+"There are few words in the English language which have such a multiplicity of divergent meanings as the word sport,” wrote philosopher H. Graves at the beginning of the 20th century.
+The continued debate about the definition of sport continues to support the observation.
+In his seminal and aptly named "Tricky Triad: Games, Play, and Sport" (1988), Bernard Suits distinguishes sport as "enterprises or institutions" which mere play or game fail to meet.
+Other scholars have developed challenging accounts from Suits on all three, and have disputed his definition of sport.
+One additional requirement proposed is that sport must demonstrate some physical skill of the participants, of which the outcome is designed to be reflective.

 Ethics

 Ethical issues in philosophy of sport predominantly center on athlete behavior in relation to rules of the game, other athletes, spectators, external factors such as socioeconomic issues among supporters and communities, and issues of doping.

-Issues of doping in sport focus on the ethics of medical intervention on athletic performance: what is acceptable versus what is not, and how boundaries can be drawn.
-Particular attention is given to the question of what factors ought to be taken into consideration when banning certain medical interventions.
+Issues of doping in sports, such as steroid use, focus on the ethics of medical intervention in athletic performance: what is acceptable versus what is not, and how boundaries can be drawn.
+Particular attention is given to the question of what factors ought to be taken into consideration when banning certain forms of medical intervention.

 These and other issues are usually compared and contrasted through the lenses of three significant moral theories: consequentialism, deontology and virtue ethics.